Mike Slinn

 2. PluginLogger – Logger dedicated to a specific Jekyll plugin.

-PluginMetaLogger provides each Jekyll plugin its own PluginLogger instance.
-This allows each plugin's log level to be individually controlled.
+PluginMetaLogger is designed to provide each Jekyll plugin with its own PluginLogger instance.
+This allows each plugin’s log level to be individually controlled.
+The log levels look like the following on a terminal:

 1. debug level output is colored magenta.